 New Zealand’s most popular tramping/trekking tracks and a river journey are collectively known as the Great Walks.
-This guide has been compiled by DANNY : DE HEK to introduce you to these crown jewels of our tramping track network.
+This guide has been compiled by DANNY : DE HEK LIMITED to introduce you to these crown jewels of our tramping track network.

-The nine Great Walks were selected because of their popularity with both visitors and local trampers, and for their outstanding scenery.
+The ten Great Walks were selected because of their popularity with both visitors and local trampers, and for their outstanding scenery.
 The Department of Conservation (DOC) has upgraded these tracks over recent years to well-marked bench tracks suitable for any person who is reasonably fit.
 Modern well-equipped backcountry huts and picturesque campsites are placed at convenient distances along the tracks, which take three to five days to traverse.

 There are three Great Walks in the North Island.
 Lake Waikaremoana Track circles a beautiful lake in a mystical area of splendid isolation.
 Tongariro Northern Circuit crosses a moonscape of thermal vents around an active volcano.
 Whanganui River Journey is a fun-filled float trip by canoe, kayak or raft through spectacular gorges and exciting rapids.